Notice for potential borrowers: Object loans out

 In practice, this means that the earliest date on which loans are likely to start is 1 September 2016 for UK loans or 1 December 2016 for International loans.
 Staff commitment to Master Plan projects at the Science Museum make it impossible for new requests to be processed.

-Requests for object loans from the National Railway Museum, National Media Museum and Museum of Science and Industry, Manchester are not affected.
+Requests for object loans from the National Railway Museum, National Science and Media Museum and Museum of Science and Industry, Manchester are not affected.

 If you have any queries email: email@example.com.